-The Research Training Group (RTG) “Advanced Optimization in a Networked Economy“ funded by the German Science Foundation (DFG) and jointly hosted by the Schools of Management, Informatics, and Mathematics at Technical University of Munich offers several positions (TV-L 13, 75%) for PhD students.
+The Research Training Group (RTG) “Advanced Optimization in a Networked Economy”, funded by the German Science Foundation (DFG) and jointly hosted by the Schools of Management, Computer Science, and Mathematics at Technical University of Munich offers several positions for PhD students starting in September 2021.

 Students with a background in applied mathematics, computer science, industrial engineering, operations management, operations research, or a related field and a strong interest in interdisciplinary work will be offered a comprehensive study, training, and research program.
 Custom-made PhD projects will help to develop the ability to model, analyze, solve, and implement solutions for challenging real-world problems.
 Further information is available at our website https://www.gs.tum.de/en/adone/